fmrtl73/pxdocs/content/key-management/kubernetes-secrets/_index.md

 ### Existing installation

+Previously, Portworx stored credentials/secrets in a Kubernetes namespace called `portworx`.
+Only if you upgrade Portworx, edit the DemonSet to use Kubernetes secrets as explained in the following sections.

 #### Permissions to access secrets

-Portworx stores credentials/secrets in a Kubernetes namespace called `portworx`.
-It needs permissions to access secrets under this namespace.
-If you have upgraded Portworx as explained in the _Kubernetes_ section under _Upgrades_ in the _Reference_ topic, then you will not have to create the namespace and roles given below.
-If the following objects are missing, then create it using `kubectl`:
+When you have upgraded Portworx as explained in the _Kubernetes_ section under _Upgrades_ in the _Reference_ topic, you do not have to create the following namespace and roles.
+If the following objects are missing, create them using `kubectl`:

 ```text
 cat <<EOF | kubectl apply -f -